Chikura Station

 Chikura Station (千倉駅, Chikura-eki) is a passenger railway station in the city of Minamibōsō, Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

-Chikura Station is served by the Uchibō Line, and is located 96.6 km from the terminus of the line at Soga Station.
+Chikura Station is being served by the Uchibō Line, a railway line operated by the East Japan Railway Company.
+The station is located 96.6 km from the terminus of the line at Soga Station.

 Station layout

 The station consists of one side platform and one island platform serving three tracks, connected to the station building by a footbridge.
 The station has a staffed ticket office and a local tourist information desk.

 Platforms

 History

 Chikura Station opened on June 1, 1921.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.
 A new station building was completed in February 2007.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 338 passengers daily (boarding passengers only).